Azure/bicep-types-az/generated/databricks/microsoft.databricks/2025-10-01-preview/types.md

 * **parameters**: [WorkspaceCustomParameters](#workspacecustomparameters): The workspace's custom parameters.
 * **privateEndpointConnections**: [PrivateEndpointConnection](#privateendpointconnection)[] (ReadOnly): Private endpoint connections created on the workspace.
 Supported in both Serverless and Hybrid ComputeMode workspace.
 * **provisioningState**: 'Accepted' | 'Canceled' | 'Created' | 'Creating' | 'Deleted' | 'Deleting' | 'Failed' | 'Ready' | 'Running' | 'Succeeded' | 'Updating' | string (ReadOnly): The workspace provisioning state.
 * **publicNetworkAccess**: 'Disabled' | 'Enabled' | string: The network access type for accessing workspace.
 Set value to disabled to access workspace only via private link.
-Used to config frontend Only private link for Serverless ComputeMode workspace.
+Used to configure front-end only private link for Serverless ComputeMode workspace.
 * **requiredNsgRules**: 'AllRules' | 'NoAzureDatabricksRules' | 'NoAzureServiceRules' | string: Gets or sets a value indicating whether data plane (clusters) to control plane communication happen over private endpoint.
 Supported values are 'AllRules' and 'NoAzureDatabricksRules'.
 'NoAzureServiceRules' value is for internal use only.
 Not allowed in Serverless ComputeMode workspace.
 * **storageAccountIdentity**: [ManagedIdentityConfiguration](#managedidentityconfiguration): The details of Managed Identity of Storage Account.
 Only returned in Hybrid ComputeMode workspace.
 * **uiDefinitionUri**: string: The blob URI where the UI definition file is located.